 All persons entering this conservation area and using its facilities, do so entirely at their own risk.
-The Western Cape Nature Conservation Board and/or its employees and/or agents and/or its successors in title shall not be liable for any damage, loss, theft, injury, accident or death suffered by any person, howsoever caused.
+The Western Cape Nature Conservation Board and/or its employees and/or agents liable for any damage, loss, theft, injury, accident or death suffered by any person, howsoever caused.
 Right of Admission Reserved.

-when venturing outdoor
+Stay safe when venturing outdoor

-- Wear comfortable walking shoes sunscreen and a hat
+- Wear comfortable walking shoes, sunscreen and a hat

-- · Don't hike alone
+- Don't hike alone

-- · Carry enough food and water for the trip
+- Carry enough food and water for the trip

-- Make sure you know what the weather conditions are before you depart
+- Make sure you know what the weather

+- conditions are before you depart

 - Take a warm jacket/raincoat in winter

-- Make sure you have a map of the area

-- Take a field medical kit along for emergencies
+- Make sure you have a map of the area Take a field medical kit along

-- Obey all signage
+- for emergencies Obey all signage

 - Stay in a group and keep to marked trails